 The trail network grew too.
 At first, Sørlie would head out each morning to lay tracks for other skiers to follow.
 “We eventually bought a snow machine for about $100,” Johannes says.
 “We’d use it to tow our ‘groomers,’ essentially these big boxes, mounted on two skis and weighted down.”
 Today, a Pisten Bully grooms the wide trails for both classic and skate skiing, “the most expensive piece of machinery on the property outside the brewery,” Sam calls it.

 After Per Sørlie returned to Norway, a string of characters took on his role at the Outdoor Center.
-They included people with as varied backgrounds as Larry Damon, a four-time Olympic cross country skier and biathlete; retail manager Dennis Reina, who went on to become an author and management guru behind the Reina Trust Institute; and a man Johannes refers to only as the ‘Russian Rental Czar.’
+They included people with as varied backgrounds as Larry Damon, a four-time Olympic cross country skier and biathlete; retail manager Dennis Reina, who went on to become an author and management guru behind the Reina Trust Institute; and a man Johannes referred to only as the ‘Russian Rental Czar.’
 “He was this hulk of a man who lived here in a teepee all winter with a couple of girls to keep him warm.
 We lived in constant fear my mother would discover this,” he says with a chuckle.

 In the 1970s, Johannes persuaded Barre, Vt. native, climber and one of the early National Geographic explorers, Ned Gillette, to come back to Stowe and run the Outdoor Center.
 “We were at the annual ski show in Las Vegas at the time and Gillette turned to me and said, ‘My test of whether I can work with someone is if I can drink with them.’”
 He was hired.